openspeech-team/openspeech/CONTRIBUTING.md

 Did not find it? :( So we can act quickly on it, please follow these steps:

-- Include your OS type and version, the versions of Python, PyTorch Tensorflow when applicable
+- Include your OS type and version, the versions of Python, PyTorch when applicable
 - Give to us a simple example of a code that we can reproduce.
 - Provide the full traceback if an exception is raised.